NotAShelf/notashelf.dev/README.md

 # notashelf.dev

-This is a monorepository containing my website and blog, available under [notashelf.dev](https://notashelf.dev).
-This time it uses Astro as the underlying build tool, and explores the possibilities of components done in various languages or frameworks.
+This is a monorepository containing my website and blog as well as its dependencies.
+The rendered site is available under [notashelf.dev](https://notashelf.dev), and this time it uses Astro as the underlying build tool, while also explores the possibilities of components done in various languages or frameworks.
 Countless hours were spent rewriting this site time and time again.
 This is iteration number 8, I think.
+Maybe 9, who knows?

 ## Repository Structure